dlvoy/base-plate-outliner/README.md

   - The script automatically flips the Y-axis so the rendered model matches the image orientation
 - **Unit Size**: Each brick unit is 8mm (1.6mm × 5 units per the MachineBlocks configuration)
 - **Positioning**: Baseplates are positioned using OpenSCAD's `translate()` function
+- **Border Precision**: Border cubes use floating-point mm coordinates for precise positioning (e.g., 3.2mm, 4.5mm)
+- **Gap Elimination**: All baseplates are generated with `baseSideAdjustment = 0` to eliminate gaps between adjacent pieces
 - **Integration**: The generated script uses the MachineBlocks library's `machineblock()` function with standard configuration parameters

 ## About MachineBlocks